Overview of Missouri Testing Requirements

-Prior to entering a teacher education program at your college or university, you may be required to take the College Basic Academic Subjects Examination (CBASE) test of general knowledge.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Missouri General Education Assessment (MoGEA).

 In Missouri, you must also take the appropriate Praxis II® tests for each area of certification you seek.

 - About the Praxis® Tests